p4-team/ctf/2018-04-14-midnight-quals/isoar/README.md

 Putting all of this together, we get:

-A bottleneck with required primitives:
+A boilerplate with required primitives:

 ``` python
 import requests